 I visited Nara as a day trip from Kyoto, but honestly, I wish I had spent the night.
 Here are a few places where I would stay when I go back (because one day I’ll pay another visit to beautiful Japan!).

 Excellent location near the railway station, light wood everywhere and a small Onsen – the Japanese hot springs.
 Rooms are decorated in contemporary Japanese style and have all amenities.
-Find out more or book here
+Find the best rates here

 Kasuga offers Japanese- and Western-style rooms and is only 5 minutes away from Kofuku-Ji Temple.
 Kasuga also has indoor and outdoor Onsen, where guests can relax after a long day walking across Nara Park.
-Find out more or book here
+Find the best rates here

 If you fancy experiencing a stay in a Ryokan (the Japanese guesthouses), you may want to look at Kotono yado Musashino.
-Located on the edge of Nara Park, this Ryokan offers a wide array of amenities (kimono, onsen, and more), and is an excellent choice for couples looking for a romantic and unique stay.
-Find out more or book here.
+Located on the edge of Nara Park, this Ryokan offers a wide array of amenities (kimono, onsen, and more).
+Furthermore, it’s an excellent choice for couples looking for a romantic and unique stay.
+Find the best rates here.